CarinaSilva/Curso-Int-NGS/NGS/exercises.md

     -a for adapter to the 3’ end.
     -g for adapter to the 5’ end.

-you can find the help of the program typing "cutadapt -h" in the shell.
+you can find  help of the program typing "cutadapt -h" in the shell.

 ```{r}
 cutadapt -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -o MiSeq_76bp.trim.fastq MiSeq_76bp.fastq